cloudblog004/fantasticfoodies/content/en/posts/535-step-by-step-guide-to-prepare-quick-spicy-basil-chicken-casserole.md

 ##### Steps to make Spicy Basil Chicken Casserole😋🇮🇩🐤🌶🍅🍜🍿:

-1. In a food processor: put white &amp; red onions, lemongrass, garlic, ginger, fresh tumeric or ground turmeric, Macadamia nuts, red chili, Siracha chili sauce &amp; 1 tbs vege oil to loosen the texture and blend until the texture is a bit chunky, not smooth!!.
-Heat the wok, and 2 tbs Rice Bran oil then add the spicy paste from the blender, and sautee&#39; them, then add kaffir lime leaves and lemongrass stalks (or paste) until cooked &amp; fragrance.
+1. In a food processor: put white & red onions, lemongrass, garlic, ginger, fresh tumeric or ground turmeric, Macadamia nuts, red chili, Siracha chili sauce & 1 tbs vege oil to loosen the texture and blend until the texture is a bit chunky, not smooth!!.
+Heat the wok, and 2 tbs Rice Bran oil then add the spicy paste from the blender, and sautee&#39; them, then add kaffir lime leaves and lemongrass stalks (or paste) until cooked & fragrance.
 1. Add 1 1/2 cups Rice Bran oil and put the chicken in hot oil, mix and cook until chicken changed colour just a little brown on both sides but don&#39;t overcook.
 Add 1 1/2 cup water, 3/4 tbs sugar, tomatoes pieces, salt, pepper and the fresh mushrooms and mix well.
 Cook until the gravy is reduced and the chicken is almost done, then add in lemon basils leaves, lime juice and cornflour.
 Mix well.
 Taste the salt, then turn off the heat, transfer to a serving dish.
 Sprinkle on top with the green onions.
 1. Garnish on top Chicken with 5 Lemon Basils leaves.
 Serve with hot steamed Rice and with a cup of hot Jasmine Tea from Indonesia.😙🌶🍅🍜
 1. Ready to serve and ENJOY!